Mario Bros.: Ports and other versions

-Mario Bros. was ported by other companies to the Atari 2600, Atari 5200, Atari 8-bit family, Atari 7800, Amstrad CPC, and ZX Spectrum.
-The Commodore 64 has two versions: an Atarisoft port which was not commercially released and a 1986 version by Ocean Software.
+Mario Bros. was ported by other companies to the Atari 2600, Atari 5200, Atari 8-bit computers, Atari 7800, Amstrad CPC, and ZX Spectrum.
+The Commodore 64 has two versions: an Atarisoft port which was not commercially released, and a 1986 version by Ocean Software.
 The Atari 8-bit computer version by Sculptured Software is the only home port which includes the falling icicles.
 An Apple II version was never commercially released, but copies of it appear to exist.

-A port by Nintendo for the Nintendo Entertainment System (NES) was released in North America on June 23, 1986.
-A later NES port was released exclusively in Europe in 1993, called Mario Bros.
-(Classic Series).
+A port by Nintendo and Intelligent Systems for the Famicom/Nintendo Entertainment System was released in Japan on September 9, 1983, followed by North America in June 1986.
+Another NES port was released exclusively in Germany in August 1993 as part of the Classic Series.

+A port for NEC's PC-8001, unrelated to the Hudson Soft-developed Mario Bros.
+Special and Punch Ball Mario Bros., was developed by MISA and published by Westside Soft House in 1984.